The Try2Check Takedown: What You Need To Know

 About Rippleshot and Rules Assist

-Since 2013, Rippleshot has been leveraging the power of machine learning and automation to protect your customers from card fraud.
+Since 2013, Rippleshot has been leveraging the power of AI, machine learning and automation to protect your customers from card fraud.

 Rules Assist is the perfect blend of these tools.
 Together, they help your institution avoid falling behind the competition by providing the automation, machine learning, and data you need to implement effective rule writing strategies.